IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 which is given by the `mode` column returned by the query.
 There are two types of modes: analysis and transform; recall Step 3.
 Whenever the `transform` key is present, it is a transform mode; otherwise, it is an analysis mode.
-In this example, there is one analysis and three transform passes.
+In this example, there are one analysis and three transform modes.

 Below is an excerpt from a [Python class][pipeline.py] responsible for building the pipeline: